This page was established to provide information pertaining to the economic impact the Navy has on local Northwest communities.

 Although there are more than 190 Navy commands in Navy Region Northwest’s 11-state area of responsibility, the four major installations and many of the larger tenant commands are located in Washington state.
 This is why the current EIA concentrated on specific areas in Washington state.

-Contributions go well beyond money:
+Contributions beyond money:

-Navy installations and tenant commands represent large and very stable sources of economic stimulus that are worth preserving and protecting from incompatible land uses and other types of encroachment.
+In addition to the national Navy installations and tenant commands represent large and very stable sources of economic stimulus that are worth preserving and protecting from incompatible land uses and other types of encroachment.
 Navy spending in the region has remained constant and reliable and has served as an economic “shock absorber” which has often minimized the impacts of periodic economic volatility.
 The Navy consistently ranks as one of the top employers in Washington state.
 In addition to financial contributions, your Navy also regularly provides mutual aid assistance to communities through fire and emergency services, as well as search and rescue support.

 We are proud to call this great place home.
 We work hard to help strengthen and protect this region through partnerships that ensure we balance our national defense mission with our stewardship responsibilities.